nanxstats/nanx.me/content/software.md

 <img src="../image/project-hdnom.png" class="img-fluid" alt="" />
 </div>
 <div class="col-md-9">
-<h3>hdnom.io: Web Application for Building Nomograms with High-Dimensional Data</h3>
+<h3>hdnom-app: Web Application for Building Nomograms with High-Dimensional Data</h3>
 <p>
-<a href="http://hdnom.io">hdnom.io</a> is the web application for the hdnom package.
+hdnom-app is a shiny app built on the hdnom package.
 All the 9 model types in the hdnom package are supported.
 It streamlined the process of nomogram building, model validation, model calibration, and reproducible report generation.